after-tax contributions

 The table below shows your non-concessional contributions cap and how much you could bring forward depending on your total super balance.

-Total super balance on 30 June of previous year (for financial year 2023/24) Non-concessional contributions cap for the first year Bring-forward period
+Total super balance on 30 June of previous year Non-concessional contributions cap for the first year Bring-forward period

 $1.9 million or more nil Not applicable